cheng-kang/wildfire/preface.md

 ## Share your website

-**If you are using `wildfire`, please share your site at [We are using Wildfire! ](https://github.com/cheng-kang/wildfire/issues/9).** We will add your link to our [Showcase Page](https://github.com/cheng-kang/wildfire/wiki/1.2-We-are-using-Wildfire!).
+**If you are using `wildfire`, please share your site at [We are using Wildfire! ](https://github.com/cheng-kang/wildfire/issues/9).**

+We will add your link to our [Showcase Page](https://github.com/cheng-kang/wildfire/wiki/1.2-We-are-using-Wildfire!)
+ASAP.